jecs-imperial/occam-kahn/README.md

 ]);
 ```

 Note that the array of names that is the second element of each literal gives the *ancestors* of the vertex and not its descendants.
-This is the preferred method when constructing a dependency tree, because a resource's dependencies are usually stipulated whereas the converse is not usually true.

 It is possible to check whether there are any cycles present: